techgrounds/techgrounds-laminated-denim/beschrijvingen/01_notes/LNX-06 notes.md

 		* I used the same source as above.

 ##### apt
+A utility that manages packages in Linux distributions.
+Used for installing, updating and uninstalling packages such as *telnetd* and *apache2*.

 ##### daemon
 A daemon is a background process that runs automatically and does not print information to the console in any way.